 One-third of Canada’s 75,000 highway bridges have structural or functional deficiencies and a short remaining service life.
 With 20 million light vehicles, 750,000 trucks and 15,000 public transit buses using Canadian bridges annually, they are essential for the efficient movement of commercial goods within the country and across international borders.
 (2)

-But there’s a type of infrastructure far more relevant to your life and mine than roads, bridges and sewers.
+But there’s a type of infrastructure far more relevant to your life and mine than roads, bridges, and sewers.
 While you pursue your goals, have you ever thought about the underpinnings of your life and just how secure you really are should your infrastructure collapse?

-Many tenaciously pursue their aspirations, their careers, their financial investments and their leisure – just assuming they are on solid footing – should something unexpected happen.
-Others have a nagging fear that their spiritual infrastructure maybe deficient.
+Many tenaciously pursue their aspirations, their careers, their financial investments, and their leisure – just assuming they are on solid footing – should something unexpected happen.
+Others have a nagging fear that their spiritual infrastructure may be deficient.
 However, in the absence of an obvious vulnerability or immediate threat, they find no compelling reason to suspend everything else to address their under-lying fear.

-Are you 100% sure you are safe continuing to live life the way you are presently?
+Are you 100% sure you are safe continuing to live life the way you are currently?
 If today were your very last day on earth, are you certain everything will work out just fine?
 Are you confident your ‘bridge’ will take you to the other side?
 You have no questions?
 No unease?
 No vulnerabilities?

-Jesus told the story of two men – one who was confident in his own goodness, generosity and religiosity.
+Jesus told the story of two men – one who was confident in his own goodness, generosity, and religiosity.
 The other was overwhelmed by his personal deficiency.
 The latter faced his serious situation and called out to God for mercy.
 Jesus made it clear – only this man was justified or made right with God.
 The man who was confident of his own righteousness was the tragic loser.
 (Luke 18:9-14)

 Another man, Jesus referenced, trusted in his riches and was confident about his future.
 But, the very night he was finalizing his retirement plans and his future, he found out it was to be his very last night on earth.
 What a shocker!
 (Luke 12:16-21) Filthy rich, but dirt poor when it came to God.